FairfieldTekLLC/Hocr/README.md

 * Need to batch convert 100 of scan PDF's to Searchable PFS's?
 * Don't want to pay thousands of dollars for a component?

+I have personally tested this library with over 110 thousand PDFs.
+Beyond a few fringe cases the code has performed as it was designed..
+I was able to process 110k pdfs (Some hundreds of pages) over a 3 day period using 5 servers.

 ## Use Hocr!